mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ## 1.2: Resources calculation
-Before the assembly, it is possible to calculate unique k-mers in the pre-processed reads(forward or reverse).
+Before the assembly, it is possible to calculate unique k-mers in the pre-processed reads (forward or reverse).
 The size of the k-mer that has to be investigated is usually 33 or 55.
 Both values have to be calculated.
-As the result of this task are the same using both forward and reverse reads, the user does not have to re-do the task for both of them.
+As the result of this task is the same using both forward and reverse reads, the user does not have to re-do the task for both of them.

 For resource calculation the user can run: